City Guide for: Sarnia, Ontario, Canada

 Port Huron

-Port Huron, located just across the border from Sarnia, offers a charming waterfront experience.
-Visit the Fort Gratiot Lighthouse, explore the shops and restaurants downtown, and enjoy the views of the St. Clair River.
-Crossing the border requires a valid passport.
+Port Huron, located right across the border from Sarnia, offers a charming waterfront experience.
+Visit the Fort Gratiot Lighthouse, stroll along the Blue Water River Walk, or explore the shops and restaurants in the downtown area.
+It's a quick and easy day trip with a relaxed atmosphere.

 Travel Time